 - If one node goes down the rest of the network can carry on functioning.

 - Difficult to manage and troubleshoot.

 In this topology infrastructure network all clients(workstations) connect to a central server.
-This is the most common topology for businesses.
+This is the most common topology for business and office environments.